Large Scale User Provisioning with Hitachi ID Identity Manager

 This document introduces the business problems of user life-cycle management: slow and complex onboarding; redundant administration effort; slow and unreliable deactivation; excess security entitlements and inconsistent user profile data.
 It then describes how Identity Manager addresses these problems using streamlined business processes built on integrated technology.
 Finally, the benefits of enabling automation and self-service to improve user and security management processes are described.

-Identity Manager is the user provisioning component of the Hitachi ID Management Suite.
+Identity Manager is the user provisioning component of the Hitachi ID Identity and Access Management Suite.

 The remainder of this document is organized as follows:

 - Business Challenges in Identity and Entitlement Management

 How the intersection of many systems with many business processes create complexity and how implementing shared processes to manage users and entitlements helps.